gardrek/VVpet/README.md

 Warning: This API is in early development, and is subject to change without warning.
 One change that will likely come is packaging it into a table, but that will be after some major reform.

+---
+`blit(api.blit(srcx, srcy, w, h, destx, desty, src, dest, lcd)`

+copies a rectangle of pixels from one page to another (or the same)

+TODO: explain this more

+---
+The following functions are going to be replaced eventually, but still work as of now.
+Consider them deprecated.
+---

 `drawsprite(sx, sy, x, y)`

 `sx, sy` selects which 4x4 tile to draw